How to cite a Constitution in APA

 • Preamble = pmbl.

-Roman numerals are used for article and amendment numbers (I, II, III), while Arabic numerals are used for sections and clauses (1, 2, 3).
-If citing a provision that has been repealed or amended, the year of repeal or amendment must be included in parentheses.
+Roman numerals are used for article and amendment numbers (I, II, III), whereas Arabic numerals are used for sections and clauses (1, 2, 3).
+In case of a repealed or amended provision, the repeal or amendment year must be included in parentheses.

 REFERENCE LIST ENTRIES

-Reference list entries follow a similar structure to in-text citations but are presented as separate entries:
+Reference list entries are formatted in a similar way to in-text citations but are presented as separate entries:

 U.S. Const. [article/amendment]. [section/clause].